 Bayer's Orbia is an online marketplace where farmers can buy crop inputs and find buyers for their agriculture products.
 Orbia incentivizes farmers to use their platform by allowing them to accumulate "points" when they make a purchase.
-These "points" can be exchanged for a number of goods, including crop inputs, farm equipment, and even miscellaneous goods like cell phones, barbecues, etc. While products can be purchased from a number of different manufacturers (including Bayer's competitors), Orbia currently only provides "points" on purchases of Bayer, Boehringer Ingelheim and H2 Agrosciences products.
-This is one of the primary differences between Orbia and companies like Farmers Business Network or YAGRO, who also provide online marketplaces for crop inputs.
-While Orbia is connected to an input manufacturer and only incentivizes the purchase of products from Bayer and the other select companies listed above, Farmers Business Network and YAGRO do not incentivize purchases from certain companies and are more heavily focused on collecting farmer's data (yield, purchasing data, etc.).
-They hope to use this data to provide recommendations to their customers and help to improve their customers' farm management decisions.
+These "points" can be exchanged for a number of goods, including crop inputs, farm equipment, and even miscellaneous goods like cell phones, barbecues, etc. While products can be purchased from a number of different manufacturers, Orbia currently only provides "points" on purchases of Bayer, Boehringer Ingelheim and H2 Agrosciences products.
+In this way, Orbia works like Farmers Business Network or YAGRO by allowing farmers to purchase their inputs online and have the products delivered directly to their farm.
+However, there are two main differences between Orbia and companies like Farmers Business Network and YAGRO.
+The first is that Orbia is connected to an input manufacturer and incentivizes the purchase of Bayer products.
+The second difference is that Farmers Business Network and YAGRO are more heavily focused on collecting farmer's data (yield, purchasing data, etc.) and using the collective information of their customers to provide recommendations to their customers and help improve farm management decisions.